• Skip to primary navigation

 Uber

 If you’re in San Jose, Uber is the best way get around.
-It’s cheaper than a taxi, generally very efficient and less stressful as you don’t have a dozen taxi drivers pestering you.
+It’s cheaper than a taxi, generally very efficient and less stressful as you don’t have a dozen taxi drivers pestering you and you have more choices for pricing.

 We love using Uber in San Jose and is now our preferred method of transportation.
 It’s not that much more expensive than a bus and you can get from Point A to Point B, instead of trying to figure out which bus stop is closest to your destination.